The number one reason to practice gratitude this holiday season

 There are a lot of roadblocks when navigating the road to wellness.
 It’s amazing to think that by focusing on the positive and taking a few moments to be grateful for the good, even in its simplest form, can help guide you on that path.

-Interested in learning more?
+Interested in more?
+Here's the second piece in our series.
 Be sure to follow this series as we continue to uncover the depth behind the research of gratitude and happiness.

 Maruta, Colligan, Malinchoc, and Offord.2000.
 Optimists vs Pessimists: Survival Rate Among Medical Patients Over a 30-Year Period.